JohnScience/midpoint/DESIGN.md

 However, tersity is not the uttermost quality and, while short, this implementation does not convey the ideas that the developers had in their mind when they wrote the code.
 So, [the author] will attempt to achieve the following: (1) explain what happens in the code and (2) optimize the code for human readability without sacrificing its performance.
 The baseline for future comparison will be on [godbo.lt](https://godbolt.org/z/65eaKqrWP), where one can also run [llvm-mca] on the assembly for the purpose of static performance analysis.

+The partially unfolded and partially refined (rather swollen) code is

 ```rust
     ($fn_name:ident, $t:ty) => {
         pub const fn $fn_name(a_ref: &$t, b_ref: &$t) -> $t {